 In the quest for an answer to any question, I was always led to more questions and more searching.
 The thing that impacted me most was learning the Catholic Church’s teaching on the Eucharist.
 As Baptists, we celebrated communion once a month, and it was just a symbol to remember Christ’s death.
 I felt there must be more.
 I had never heard a viable explanation of John chapter 6.
 I had never heard how to interpret what Christ instituted at the Last Supper.
 When I read how the Catholic Church regards the Eucharist as the real Body, Blood, Soul, and Divinity of Christ under the appearance of bread and wine, I was overwhelmed and overcome with emotion.
 For I knew this was the “more” I had been wanting.
 In fact, I knew that, if this was really true, nothing could keep me out of the Catholic Church.

 I found the wonderful world of the “Deep In History” conferences hosted by the Coming Home Network International.
 I listened again and again to the speakers and was totally amazed at what I was hearing.
-Of greatest significance to me was the talk by Rod Bennett and his discovery of the Catholic Faith.
+Of greatest significance to me was the talk by Rob Bennett and his discovery of the Catholic Faith.
 The book he wrote, called Four Witnesses, was a real turning point for me.
 From that, I learned of the Didache, the oldest known manuscript regarding the worship practices of the early church.
 In that I saw that the very early Church looked nothing like my Protestant Church.
 I watched every episode of The Journey Home television program, with each one something new and wonderful.
 I watched EWTN and became more and more familiar with Catholic life and worship, especially the Mass.
 I loved the devotional life exemplified by Catholic Church and that prayer is much more essential than it had been for me.

 I was now at a crossroads and faced with a great dilemma.
 I was fairly certain that the Catholic Church was the Church founded by Jesus upon Peter and the Apostles.
 I believed the Church’s teachings and was confident of their truth.
 But what was I supposed to do about it?
 I started going to morning Mass and praying for discernment and guidance.
 That was an amazing discovery in itself, because I knew Jesus was truly there.
 Every Mass was like worshipping together with all the saints and angels in Heaven.
 Up to this point, I had not spoken to anyone about what I was doing.
 I didn’t want to be questioned in a way that might discourage me.
 I continued to attend the Baptist church, but more and more did not even enjoy going.
 I considered it rather pointless, and I felt bad for feeling that way.
 I even started leaving after my Sunday school class and driving to the Catholic parish to attend Mass.

 It was August of 2015.
 I was still reading, listening and watching to learn more and more.
 It was nearly a year now since my journey of faith had begun.
 I wanted more than anything to join this wonderful Catholic Church and be able to receive Jesus in the Eucharist.
 I knew RCIA classes would be starting soon.
-But I wondered how I would be able to wait all those months before I could formally be accepted, in order to receive Jesus in the Eucharist.
+But I wondered how I would be able to wait all those months until Easter when I could formally be accepted, in order to receive Jesus in the Eucharist.
 I met with the priest at the parish I had been attending.
 To my great delight, he said he would meet with me weekly.
 He said he could see that I had already learned what RCIA would teach me.
 During those times, he instructed me and answered all my questions.
 I had already been validly baptized.
 We agreed on a date for me to be confirmed in the Catholic Church.
 That week, I went to Confession, which was something I was dreading.
 It had been many, many years since my baptism.
 It is one thing to confess to Jesus, but quite another to confess my sins to a priest.
 But the priest explained to me that, when he hears confession and pronounces absolution, it is not he but Jesus who is hearing and absolving.
 He was given this authority by Jesus in His words to the Apostles “whose sins you forgive are forgiven, whose sins you retain are retained.”
 Jesus also told them “whatever you bind on earth is bound in Heaven, whatever you loose on earth is loosed in Heaven.”
 He was very patient with me.

 I was confirmed in the Catholic Church on September 25, 2015 and received Jesus in the Eucharist at the age of 67.
 This has been the greatest blessing of my life, and I thank God every day for making me Catholic.
 I love the Catholic Church, even with her flaws and sinful people.
 There is nowhere else in this world where we can go and be fully in the presence of almighty God and receive Him sacramentally.
 I wish everyone could know the truth and beauty of His Church.